SmileyMan/Qidi-X-Smart-3-Klipper-Config/README.md

 I don't care about the screen except for Monitoring and being able to stop a print.

-## Changes to base system
+# Changes to base system

-# Setup mkspi so datetime is updated
+## Setup mkspi so that datetime is updated
 ```
 sudo apt install ntp
 sudo dpkg-reconfigure tzdata